-Officially, yes, if you have no eligible stays in Accor properties over a 12-month period, your points will expire.
+Yes, if you have no eligible stays in ALL properties over a 12-month period, your points will expire.
 However, based on the evidence we have seen, any points earning activity will extend the life of your points by 12 months from the date of that activity.

-According to the Accor website, every time you stay and have points credit to your account, it resets the expiry clock to 1 year from the date the points hit your account.
-One thing to note with Accor is that most hotel programs require some earning activity, which can be achieved via a partner, however, the Accor policy is quite strict and only allows stays to keep points from expiring.
+According to the ALL website, every time you stay and have points credit to your account, it resets the expiry clock to 1 year from the date the points hit your account.
+One thing to note with ALL is that most hotel programs require some earning activity, which can be achieved via a partner, however, the ALL policy is quite strict and only allows stays to keep points from expiring.

 Status points and nights earned at the end of an eligible stay or after payment of an event (in the context of the Meeting Planner offer) are valid until the 31st December included, following the date of check-out.